SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/automated_testing.md

 You can use the `log in` Step to sign into your docassemble server before going to the interview:

 ```
-    Given I sign in with the email "USER_EMAIL" and the password "USER_PASSWORD"
+    Given I log in with the email "USER_EMAIL" and the password "USER_PASSWORD"
     When I start the interview at "yaml_file_name.yml"
 ```